egokcen/DLAG/README.md

 ## Installation

 Simply download this project or clone to a local directory.
-For example, in the command line, change the current working directory to the location where you want the cloned directory to be made.
+For example, in the command line (assuming you have Git already installed on your computer), change the current working directory to the location where you want the cloned directory to be made.
 Run
 ```
 $ git clone https://github.com/egokcen/DLAG
 ```